testem/testem/docs/contributing.md

 	npm test

 This runs the unit tests on the Node side of things.
-There are also some integrations tests that test running all the examples in the `examples` folder by cd'ing into each and executing `testem ci` - `tests/integration/browser_tests.sh`(Unix) and `tests/integration/browser_tests.bat`(Windows).
+There are also some integrations tests that test running all the examples in the `examples` folder by cd'ing into each and executing `testem ci`

+On Unix do

+	tests/integration/browser_tests.sh

+and on Windows do

+	tests/integration/browser_tests.bat

 Coding Style
 ------------